 - Teacher as a Professional Practitioner

-All teacher candidates seeking licensure must participate in an early arrival experience at their assigned school(s) or a school in their hometown.
-This five-day experience, which includes teacher work days, provides an opportunity for direct involvement in the opening of school when classroom routines and procedures are established.
+All teacher candidates seeking licensure are highly encouraged to participate in an early arrival experience at their assigned school(s) or a school in their hometown.
+This experience provides an opportunity for direct involvement in the opening of school when classroom routines and procedures are established.

 International Student Teaching

-For further information about Anderson University's School of Education Student Teaching program, please contact Joyce Wehneman, Coordinator of Clinical Placements at email@example.com or (765) 641-4054.
+For further information about Anderson University's School of Education Student Teaching program, please contact Professor Joyce Wehneman, Coordinator of Clinical Experiences & Licensing at email@example.com or (765) 641-4054.